LATEST POSTS

 Sydney Summit 2025

 On the 4th of February 2025, our research assistant, Holly O’Neil, attended the 2025 Sydney Summit held at the ICC Sydney.
 The annual summit’s focus this year was on the concept of time running out.
 “We are 25 years into the new century.
 We have 25 years left to achieve net zero.
-We are 25
+We are 25 months away from the next state election, and the federal election is right around the corner.”

 • New Article: Visually Communicating Artificial Urban Wetlands